highchair/artinruins-com/_property/chace-center-risd.md

 images:
   - url: chace-center-fm-2005-01.jpg
     caption: 'Photo by Frank Mullin'
+    alt: 'A modern, glass and bright red brick multi-story building that houses a portion of the Rhode Island School of Design Museum.
+Its facade is madeof panels of translucent glass and aluminum which reflects or lets light through without flooding the interior museum spaces with natural light that could damage artworks.'
   - url: chace-center-fm-2005-02.jpg
     caption: 'Photo by Frank Mullin'
   - url: chace-center-jn-2006-08-01.jpg